someengineering/fixinventory/docs/source/resoto/model.rst

      - null, true, "test", 123, -12.43

-Since resoto uses json in order to exchange data, all the different simple types have to be expressed as simple json type.
+Since Resoto uses json in order to exchange data, all the different simple types have to be expressed as simple json type.

-resoto also introduces some additional simple types like ``datetime`` or ``date``.
+Resoto also introduces some additional simple types like ``datetime`` or ``date``.
-The reason for this is the ability to coerce proper values from values given to resoto.
+The reason for this is the ability to coerce proper values from values given to Resoto.

 Example: Let us assume a user want to query a resource by creation time.
 According to the model we would need to filter for the ``ctime`` property.
-Since resoto knows the type of ``ctime`` (which is of kind datetime), it can do its best to interpret the value given by the user.
+Since Resoto knows the type of ``ctime`` (which is of kind datetime), it can do its best to interpret the value given by the user.

 ::

    match ctime < "2018-09-28"

-``ctime`` is of type datetime. datetime is stored in resoto always as ISO formatted datetime string.
+``ctime`` is of type datetime. datetime is stored in Resoto always as ISO formatted datetime string.
 To make this query effective, the term ``"2018-09-28"`` is coerced into a valid datetime.
 Depending on the server time the value would be evaluated to something like: